 Teenagers can succumb to alcohol addiction just as adults do.
 The manner that teens drink, though, differs significantly from their older counterparts.
 To understand teen alcohol addiction, you need to know why teens drink and what signs your teen may exhibit to indicate that they suffer from a problem.
-For more information about the treatment options available, contact Fort Behavioral Health today at 844.332.1807.
+For more information about the treatment options available for young people, contact Fort Behavioral Health today at 844.332.1807 to learn more.
+We also offer a female-only adolescent treatment program for young women.
+Read on to learn more about teen alcohol addiction and how to seek help.

 Teen Drinking Patterns and How They Contribute to Addiction